evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_2WD/_index.md

 ## Drivetrain

 The Hyundai Ioniq 5 Long Range 2WD has a rear-wheel drive system supported by one motor on the rear axle.
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension